smucclaw/documentation/docs/transpilers-logical-english.rst

 - ``t IS MAX x where φ(x)``
 - ``t IS SUM x where φ(x)``

-These get translated somewhat differently; e.g.,
+These get translated somewhat differently.
+For example, consider a scenario where you want to sum across all the taxable income that a person has earned from various income sources; suppose for simplicity that an income source is taxable if it's profits or investment dividends.

 .. csv-table:: sum_where_phi